 In One Last Shot, Wilson portrays Gerda as a free-spirited young woman, full of adventure and determination.
 Wilson's poetry captures Gerda's zest for life, shown by the many friends she had.
 What is surprising was her involvement with many men at a time when society was still very conservative regarding women.
 She loved the cultures of the countries she visited and hated what fascism was doing to the people of Europe.
 Because of this, Gerda was determined to fight fascism any way she could.
 This resistance began with protests and joining groups but eventually Gerda became aware of the power of the photograph to show the realities of fascism, nationalism and war.

 Wilson captures Gerda's increasing disregard for the dangers present on the battlefield - the one last shot always being her goal.
 Unfortunately, this disregard for her own safety would result in her horrific and untimely death.
 But Robert and Gerda's style of photo-journalism would soon become the norm during most of the conflicts in the 20th century.
-It would allow the world to witness the reality of war.
+It would allow the world to witness the reality of war, which continued to be glamorized.

-Besides Wilson's Authors Note which details the inspiration behind the novel, discusses fact vs. fiction in the novel and provides information on the Spanish Civil War and how Gerda's life came to light, there is also a listing of the major characters in the story in Dramatis Personae, a Selected Sources listing, and a Glossary of German, French and Spanish terms used.
+Wilson's Authors Note, which details the inspiration behind the novel, also discusses fact vs. fiction in the novel and provides information on the Spanish Civil War and how Gerda's life came to light.
+Wilson also offers a list of the major characters in the story in Dramatis Personae, a Selected Sources listing, and a Glossary of German, French and Spanish terms used.

 One Last Shot is highly recommended for readers who are interested in learning about amazing women trailblazers in the last one hundred years.